timebertt/thesis-controller-sharding/content/70-conclusion.md

 # Conclusion and Future Work

-This thesis presented first steps towards horizontally scalable Kubernetes controllers.
+This thesis performed first steps towards horizontally scalable Kubernetes controllers.
 As part of the motivation for this work, it was shown that the current leader election mechanisms effectively prevents from scaling Kubernetes controllers horizontally.
 Because of this, Kubernetes controllers can only be scaled vertically which restricts their scalability by the available machine sizes and network bandwidth of the underlying infrastructure.
 After laying out the relevant background of Kubernetes controllers for this thesis, important proven sharding mechanisms of distributed databases were summarized.